The Questor Tapes: Plot

-Just as Questor deciphers the clues and tells Robinson that he knows where Vaslovik is, he is machine gunned by a British soldier in a park, whereupon he returned to the laboratory.
-Robinson repairs Questor, and Darrow gives him two options: If Robinson puts a homing transmitter inside the android, they will be given a plane to go find Vaslovik, but if Robinson refuses, the android will simply be flown to a safe location where the explosion will not endanger anyone.
+Just as Questor deciphers the clues and tells Robinson that he knows where Vaslovik is, he is machine gunned by a British soldier in a park, whereupon he returns to the laboratory.
+Questor is damaged and his fusion reaction will overload - destroying Questor plus a large area of where he is in a day.
+Robinson partially repairs Questor, and Darrow gives him two options: If Robinson puts a homing transmitter inside the android, they will be given a plane to find Vaslovik, but if Robinson refuses, the android will be flown to a safe location where the explosion will not endanger anyone.
 Robinson implants the beacon, and they jet off to Mount Ararat; the "boat" imperative, as Questor had realized just minutes before being shot, had referred to Noah's Ark.

 Robinson and Questor reach a cave concealed inside Mount Ararat with seconds to spare.
 Questor's timer is made safe, and he has found Emil Vaslovik (Lew Ayres), who tells Questor and Robinson that he, too, is an android.
 Questor is the last of a series, going back to "the dawn of this world," left there by "Masters" to serve and protect mankind.
 They functioned by a law which Vaslovik quotes to Questor:

 Each of the Masters' previous androids had a lifespan of several hundred years, at the end of which each assembled its replacement.
 The unexpected, rapid advent of nuclear physics and the radioactive fallout from above-ground nuclear testing had damaged Vaslovik.
 Questor's design corrected these failures, and finally Vaslovik is able to die in peace, after asking Robinson to help Questor learn about humanity.

 Darrow, having followed the pair, has heard enough to know how important it is that Questor be allowed to fulfill his mission.
 Unfortunately, he has brought the military with him to destroy the android.
 The cynical Darrow believes that this is proof that humanity does not deserve Questor's help.
 Questor convinces him otherwise.

 Deciding to sacrifice his own life for Questor's sake, Darrow takes the transmitter and leaves, telling the military commander that not only had Vaslovik gone insane, but also that the android has escaped, and to send in jet fighters when the beacon signal is picked up.
 He then takes off in the jet that Questor and Robinson had used, turning on the transmitter as he goes so that they will think that the android is aboard.

 Robinson and Questor, now outside the cave, look up into the sky.
 Robinson tells Questor that he cannot see anything, to which the android replies, "I wish that I could not."
-This is notably his first verbal expression of emotion, Questor's first visual expression of emotion had occurred when his timer had been made safe; he had then regarded Robinson with a smile.
-The plane is then destroyed, killing Darrow.
+(This is notably his first verbal expression of emotion; Questor's first visual expression of emotion had occurred when his timer had been made safe, after which he regarded Robinson with a smile.)
+The plane is destroyed, killing Darrow.
 Questor and Robinson begin their mission together.